-where $I'(x, y)$ is the intensity $I(x, y)$ as modified by the primary beam shape $A(x, y)$.
+where $I'(x, y)$ is the intensity $I(x, y)$ as modified by the primary beam function $A(x, y)$.
 One can easily correct $I'(x, y)$ by dividing it, pixel by pixel, by $A(x, y)$.
-By solving equation~(\ref{eq:Ip_xy}), the aperture synthesis can be derived from the varying I(x, y) values among different sources.
+By solving Equation~(\ref{eq:Ip_xy}), the aperture synthesis can be derived from the varying $I(x, y)$ values among different sources.
 However, this necessitates a substantial computational capacity.
 To simplify the problem, we have to grid the visibility function and weight it by a grading function, $g(u, v)$.
-We can obtain an image via a discrete Fourier transform(DFT):
+We can obtain an image via a discrete Fourier transform (DFT):